GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

     - streamUiAttachmentsMediaEmptyStateText
     - streamUiMessageInputCloseButtonIconDrawable
 - Added `streamUiMessageListFileAttachmentStyle` theme attribute to customize the appearance of file attachments within messages.
+- Added `MessageListItem.ThreadPlaceholderItem` and corresponding `THREAD_PLACEHOLDER` view type which can be used to implement an empty thread placeholder.

 ### ⚠️ Changed
 - Made `Channel::getLastMessage` function public